Common Myths and Facts About Japanese Katanas

 However, these are only general guidelines.
 The actual length of a katana, wakizashi or tanto can vary depending on the manufacturer and individual specifications.
 Many samurai will order a custom katana that suits their needs.

-The Katana gets its curve because of the clay temper process.
+The Katana gets its curve because of the differential hardening (also called clay tempered process.)

 The clay temper process is one of the key factors contributing to a katana's distinctive curve.
 It is a specialized technique to manufacture Japanese swords, including the Katana.
 The clay temper process involves applying a layer of clay to the blade in a specific pattern before the artisans heat and quench it in water.